Local road trip for a quick reset

 Whidbey is a long narrow island.
-Driving it’s length you see the water first from one side then the other.
-In a few spots you can see both sides at the same time.
+Driving its length you see the water first from one side then the other.
+In a few spots you can see water on both sides at the same time.
 This means that ten miles north or south from home the surroundings are completely different.

 When I heard that literary agent Andrea Hurst had organized a weekly writing session at the Coupeville Pier it sounded like a good excuse for a quick trip.
-Just Write on the Pier is for writing, not sharing manuscripts or critiquing.
-You bring the laptop or the pen and paper and write for two hours.
-A little dose of just-sit-down-and-get-it-done.
+I brought my laptop and joined a few other writers to just write for two hours.
+A little dose of sit-down-and-get-it-done.

-I’ve written in numerous waterside spots over the years, beaches, boats, parking lots and ferries, but the Coupeville Pier was one place I’d missed.
-So on Wednesday I left work a couple of hours early and headed north.
+I’ve written in numerous waterside spots over the years.
+It’s what I do.
+Beaches, boats, parking lots and ferries, have all been writing venues for me.
+But the Coupeville Pier was one place I’d never sat long enough to put down words.

-Though I’ve been out to the pier a hundred times, I’d not been there since the Local Grown coffee house set up shop at the very end.
+Though I’ve been out to the pier a hundred times, I’d not yet been to the coffee house at the very end, The Salty Mug.
 I’ve written in every other coffee house on Whidbey Island, this one would be no exception.

-There appears to be a story behind Local Grown.
-They offer an interesting combination of Whidbey Island Farm Foods, Espresso and Marine Supplies.
-I arrived expecting great things, not least of all was a jolt of inspiration for the piece I was working on.
+I arrived expecting great things, not least of all was a fantastic view of Penn Cove, and a jolt of inspiration for the piece I was working on.

 It worked for me.

-Speaking of local foods … just up the street from the pier is my favorite food shop, Bayleaf.
-What better way to round off a mid-winter vacation?
-I stopped in to splurge on a small chunk of blue cheese.
+Just up the street from the pier is my favorite food shop, Bayleaf.
+What better way to round off a mid-winter vacation than with a nice artisan cheese?
+I stopped in to splurge on a small chunk of blue.
 They always have a selection of three or four unusual varieties, and they give samples.
 No little plastic spoons though, just a sliver of creamy goodness on a little piece of waxed paper.